Adams Company: Post-automobile company history

 A modified 1907 Adams-Farwell engine powered three man-lifting experimental helicopters designed by Emile Berliner.

 Like another builder of rotary engined road vehicles, Stephen Marius Balzer of New York City, the Adams Company offered light gyrocopter engines which successfully powered experimental flying machines by Emile Berliner in 1909–1910 and J. Newton Williams in 1909.
 Engine production lasted longer than automobile manufacture although it is not clear when this stopped, too.
 The Adams Company then relied on their iron foundry and manufactured gears, shafts and parts for power transmissions.

-When F. Oliver Farwell left the company in 1921.
+F. Oliver Farwell left the company in 1921.
 He had about 20 patents to his name and tried to build up a business on one he held for a novel transmission for merry-go-rounds.
 Later, he worked in a gear-cutting company in Toledo, Ohio.

-As of November 2017, The Adams Company continues as a custom manufacturer of industrial gears and shafts.
+As of March 2026, The Adams Company continues as a custom manufacturer of industrial gears and shafts.
 It is a closely-held private corporation.